ctolan/ctolan.github.io/_posts/2018-09-23-First-Opensouce-Contribution-pt2.md

 Next up documentation, do I need to write documentation?
 I guess I do, and there is __Docs__ folder and there is already a __New-JiraIssue.md__ helpfile, this is actually easier than I expected – the benefit of contributing to an existing project is that a lot of the work has already been done or there would be nothing to contribute to.
 I found the bit in the help file with the examples and copy paste changed to cover the new use case, my new functionality that I added to this project #satifaction.
 Documentation – tick.

 Right it is getting late now and the end is in sight, I create the PR, [this PR]( https://github.com/AtlassianPS/JiraPS/pull/312).
 That’s me done, I leave it to the JiraPS team to review and I’ll see what happens.
 I get an email a couple of hours later suggesting a couple of minor changes which I put through and my fix was merged into the Development branch.

 ![Merged! image]({{ site.url }}/images/Issue229-merged.PNG)

+I’ll definitely continue to contribute to opensource projects, I’ve been bitten by the bug.
+The JiraPS project will be a good place to start – I’ve already learned a bit from looking at the well written code of the module.
+It validated the approach we’ve taken in work on our own module, the pester-tests, the documentation, heck even the naming conventions.

+Thanks for reading.
+Conor